malhajar17/ex_fl/experiments/running-a-simple-training-job-with-ddp/README.md

     --eval_strategy steps
 ```

-The first line defines the 3 main components required to run a Training Job in FCS:
+The first line defines the 3 main components required to run a Training Job in FlexAI:

-1. The Training Job's name (`fcs-experiments-simple-ddp`).
+1. The Training Job's name (`first-ddp-training-job`).
 1. The URL of the repository containing the training script (`https://github.com/flexaihq/experiments`).
 1. The name of the dataset to be used (`gpt2-tokenized-wikitext`).